jakobkreft/exif-remove/README.md

 Remove EXIF and other metadata from photos and videos before you share them.

-EXIF Remove registers itself as a share target: share one or more photos or videos to it from any app, pick a cleaning template, and share the cleaned copies onward.
-No network access, no tracking, free software.
+Share files to EXIF Remove from any app, pick a template, and pass the cleaned copies on.
+Works offline, no tracking, free software.

 ## Features

-- Appears in the Android share sheet for photos and videos, single or multiple
+- Share target for photos and videos, one or many at a time
-- **Templates** decide what happens to each metadata category:
+- Templates set what happens to each category: location, date and time, camera info, everything else.
+Each is kept, removed or randomized.
-  - Location (GPS): keep, remove, or randomize
-  - Date & time: keep, remove, or randomize
-  - Camera, software & author info: keep or remove
-  - Other metadata: keep or remove
-- Ships with editable built-in templates (*Remove everything*, *Remove location only*, *Scramble location & date*);
-  create your own, set a default, restore the built-ins any time
-- XMP, IPTC, comments and embedded thumbnails are always removed; ICC color profiles are kept so colors never change
-- Keeping a category keeps it byte-for-byte: cleaning is surgical, not a lossy rewrite
+- Three built-in templates, all editable.
+Add your own and set a default.
-- Supports JPEG, PNG and WebP without re-encoding (pixels are untouched);
-  HEIC and AVIF are converted to clean JPEGs, since their metadata lives in container boxes that cannot be stripped in place
+- JPEG, PNG and WebP are cleaned without re-encoding, so the pixels are untouched.
+HEIC and AVIF are converted to clean JPEGs.
+- MP4, MOV and 3GP are cleaned in place.
+Streams are never re-encoded, so it is instant even on large videos.
-- Drops anything appended after the end of an image — a Pixel motion photo's video, an Ultra HDR gain map, a vendor debug trailer — all of which carry a full second copy of the original metadata
+- Removes data hidden after the end of an image, such as a motion photo's video or an Ultra HDR gain map.
+Both carry a second copy of the metadata.
+- Always removes XMP, IPTC, comments and embedded thumbnails.
+Keeps ICC colour profiles, so colours do not shift.
-- Every cleaned image is **verified before you get it**: the output is re-parsed from scratch and rejected unless it is provably free of metadata, so a leak fails closed instead of being shared silently
+- Every cleaned image is re-parsed and checked before you get it.
+Anything that cannot be proven clean is withheld instead of shared.
-- **Cleaning report**: after every clean, each file shows what actually came out of it — the tags removed, kept or scrambled, and the hidden payloads a before/after table cannot show, because once they are gone there is nothing left to list.
-Collapsed it is one line; expanded it is the evidence
-- Cleans MP4, MOV and 3GP videos in place: device info, location, creation timestamps and other metadata boxes are wiped without changing a single stream byte — no re-encoding, works instantly even on large videos
+- Cleaning report for each file: what was removed, kept or scrambled, and what was hidden inside it.
-- **Metadata viewer**: inspect any photo or video, grouped by category, and preview exactly what a template would remove, keep or randomize — powered by the same engine that does the real cleaning
+- Metadata viewer to inspect any file and preview what a template would do.
-- First-launch tutorial (replayable from the menu)
-- Optional random output file names (file names can leak information too)
+- Optional random output file names, since names leak information too.
-- Save cleaned copies to the gallery, or skip the picker entirely and clean with your default template in one tap
+- Save to the gallery, or skip the picker and clean with your default in one tap.
-- Material 3 UI with dynamic colors, light/dark theme
+- Material 3 interface, light and dark, dynamic colour.

 ## Screenshots